fratuz610/ecs-ingress/README.md

 ## Notes

 * A valid NGINX configuration is required for the container to start properly.
 Subsequent configuration changes are accepted only if the new configuration passes the nginx config test.
+* AWS API calls are authenticated using the common
 * Only `RUNNING` tasks are dynamically injected inside the upstreams file.
 * If a ECS service has no tasks running - because of failover or errors - a placeholder backend endpoint marked as DOWN is set to prevent missing reference errors in the main configuration file.
 * ECS Ingress combines the NGINX logs and its internal ones in 1 stdout/stderr stream.
-* ECS and Nginx config changes are polled every 10 seconds.
-Currently API requests against AWS resources are unmetered and free.
-S3 file updates are billed at the [current S3 GET request pricing](https://aws.amazon.com/s3/pricing/).
+* ECS and Nginx config changes are polled **every 10 seconds**.
+Currently API requests against AWS resources are unmetered and **free**.
+S3 file requests are billed at the [current S3 GET request pricing](https://aws.amazon.com/s3/pricing/).

 ## Deployment
 * ECS Ingress is designed to be deployed as a DAEMON in a ECS cluster with [HOST](https://docs.docker.com/network/host/) networking configuration binding on the ports opened by NGINX.
 The NGINX listening port numbers need to be referenced in the [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) for the DEAMON service.